duniter/duniter/doc/Protocol.md

 dt          | Time period between two UD ud0         | UD(0), i.e. initial Universal Dividend
 sigDelay    | Minimum delay between 2 identical certifications (same pubkeys).
-Must be superior to `sigValidity`. sigValidity | Maximum age of a valid signature (in seconds) sigQty      | Minimum quantity of signatures to be part of the WoT sigWoT      | Minimum quantity of valid made certifications to be part of the WoT for distance rule
+Must be superior to `sigValidity`. sigPeriod   | Minimum delay between 2 certifications of a same issuer, in seconds.
+Must be positive or zero. sigValidity | Maximum age of a valid signature (in seconds) sigQty      | Minimum quantity of signatures to be part of the WoT sigWoT      | Minimum quantity of valid made certifications to be part of the WoT for distance rule